Thomas-Parra/Thomas-Parra/README.md

 ### Hi there 👋, I'm Thomas Parra.
 #### Data Science and Analytics

 Mechanical engineer from colombia doing Data Science and Analytics.
 I have experience using a variety of tools and software to analyze and interpret data such as Python, sql, Excel, Power Bi, Tableau, and Holistics among others.
+Proficient in Scrum framework and project management methodologies.

 Skills: